'Glimmer'

 -

-Training: Drawing on completion of the NME (the Neurosequential Model in Education) Trainer programme with Dr Bruce Perry and the Neurosequential Network in America, we provide training and supervision for settings in the area of stress, trauma, and attachment - drawing upon neurobiological trauma-informed approaches to promote regulation, relationships, and readiness for learning.
+Training: Drawing on completion of the Neurosequential Model in Education (NME) Trainer programme with Dr Bruce Perry and the Neurosequential Network in America, we provide training and supervision for settings in the area of stress, trauma, and attachment - drawing upon neurobiological trauma-informed approaches to promote regulation, relationships, and readiness for learning.

 -